VoronDesign/VoronUsers/printer_mods/Voin/WaveShare_5in_Mount/README.md

 ```
 video=HDMI-A-1:1440x2560M@60,rotate=90root@rpi5:/boot/firmware
 ```
-I am still having ton of troubles with the HDMI timings.
-The official Wiki provides the following timinds string:
+I am still having a ton of trouble with the HDMI timings.
+The official Wiki provides the following timings string:
 ```
 hdmi_timings=1440 0 10 10 140 2560 0 11 2 2 0 0 0 50 0 206000000 3
 ```
 I tried this, it crashes the HDMI link.
 If you manage to make it work 100%, please let me know.
 ## System setup
-Add this two files to:
+Add these two files to:
 ### /etc/X11/xorg.conf.d
 #### 50-touchscreen.conf
-This will setup the touchscreen rotation:
+This will set the touchscreen rotation:
 ```
 Section "InputClass"
             Identifier "Coordinate Transformation Matrix"